KevinLiebergen/kevinliebergen.github.io/content/authors/admin/_index.md

 My research focuses on the design, analysis, and implementation of threat hunting approaches and malware analysis.
 I like to play CTFs, and I am really interested in exploiting, reversing and web challenges.

-I have experience as system administrator working with the philosophy of Infrastructure as code (IaC) with tools such as SaltStack, Terraform and Docker and I have worked with hosting clouds such as Google Cloud Platform and Digital Ocean.
+I have experience as system administrator and I have worked with hosting clouds such as Google Cloud Platform and Digital Ocean.

 I don't pass the Turing test in the mornings.